Changes of circumstance

 By telling us about what has changed and by providing original evidence of your change of circumstance, your situation can be reassessed.
-You can then be paid the amount of EMA you are entitled to for the 2017/2018 academic year.
+You can then be paid the amount of EMA you are now entitled to.

 When to apply for reassessment due to change of circumstances

 You can apply for a reassessment of your EMA application form if one of the following applies to you:

 - there is now more than one dependent child in your household and your household income is £22,500 or less